DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format.md

 for 64bit executables we have the value `02`.
 After that comes the byte that signifies the endianess of the binary, `01` being little endian and `02` being big endian.
 Finally we have the version of the ELF which is (almost) always `01`.
-Next we got 2 bytes that are not usually used (at least in the case of my compiler), the first one signifies for which OS the binary was compiled for, for example Linux would be `03` and OpenBSD would be `0c`, and the latter signifies the version of the OS (also not used anymore after Linux kernel version 2.6) Aaaand finally, we have some padding bytes, used for... well padding.
+Next we got 2 bytes that are not usually used *automatically*, the first one signifies for which OS the binary was compiled for, for example Linux would be `03` and OpenBSD would be `0c`, and the latter signifies the version of the OS (also not used anymore after Linux kernel version 2.6) Aaaand finally, we have some padding bytes, used for... well padding.